Home Privacy Policy

 Exercising your data rights

-You can exercise any of your data rights by contacting our Data Protection Officer at [email protected]
+You can exercise any of your data rights by contacting our Data Protection Officer at [email protected].

-Retention policy
+Retention Policy

 We will only retain data for as long is necessary for the purposes for which it is being processed and in line with our data retention policy.
-In most cases, this will be a maximum of 7 years from the expiry of an insurance contract.
+In most cases this will be a maximum of 7 years from the expiry of an insurance contract.

 Linked websites and information security

-Our website may contain links to other websites.
+We are committed to protecting the online privacy of visitors to our website.
+We have implemented security policies, rules and technical measures to protect your personal data from unauthorised access; improper use or disclosure; unauthorised modification; and unlawful destruction or accidental loss.
+Our web site may contain links to other websites.
 We have no control over the privacy practices or the content of any of our business partners, advertisers, sponsors, or other websites we provide links to from our website.
 Linked websites are subject to their own policies.
 You should read any linked website Privacy Policy before submitting any personal information to them.

 Email security

-If you contact us by email, you should be aware that emails are not secure unless they have been encrypted.
+If you contact us by email you should be aware that emails are not secure unless they have been encrypted.
 We cannot accept any responsibility for the unauthorised access to your data that is beyond our control.